I wrote this because it has taken years to get to the point where God having a Son made any kind of internal sense. These are my current conclusions.

 But how does this crucifixion thing work?

 I know theologians have tackled this question for ages.
 Most agree the mechanics don't matter.
-Some point out the Old Covenant could only be dissolved by death - and since it was between God and humanity, if "God" died, then the Old Covenant could be dissolved.
+Some point out the Old Covenant could only be dissolved by death - and since it was between God and humanity (or maybe just the Israelites), if "God" died (especially as an Israelite), then the Old Covenant could be dissolved.
 Some point out that Jesus apparently "became a curse for us" and broke all curses - including the early ones on the first humans, the curses that said life would be hard (which it has been), the planet (ground) itself would be cursed (ouch), and husbands would lord it over their wives (sadly all too true throughout history).
-I don't know about you, but I'm psyched to see people throwing off the chains of those curses - healing the land, seeing productivity increase, commanding pollutants be destroyed, restoring ecosystems, and fixing that historically horrifically screwed up societal balance between husbands and wives.
+I don't know about you, but I'm psyched to see people throwing off the chains of those curses - healing the land, seeing productivity increase, commanding pollutants be destroyed, restoring ecosystems, and fixing that historically horrifically screwed up societal imbalance between husbands and wives.

 And what about bearing God's wrath?
 I don't see God as wrathful exactly, but I do think humans have violated spiritual laws (laws that resemble karma) for a really long time.
 Injustice, oppression, murder, you name it, humans have done it.
 I personally think the stain of violence and selfishness has been on the planet a long time (selfish gene theory), and humans have been all too willing to play along with the selfishness.
 I think human souls come to Earth wanting to learn lessons from evil - thereby empowering evil (see my essay about the Tree of the Knowledge of Good and Evil).
 I think everything we do has been tainted, spiritually and biologically, with darkness.
 And because there are consequences for this, we should rightfully be reaping devastation.

 Did God need Jesus to pay a tremendous price, to take His wrath?
 (Is God really so wrathful?)
 Is the God of the Old Testament really the dad of Jesus Christ?
 Sometimes I think the Old Testament view of God is viewed through a different lens than what Jesus used.
+(In fact, it is apparently known that Old Testament writers viewed the devil as an obedient servant of God.
+This contrasts with Jesus' portrayal of the devil as a renegade whose works Jesus came to destroy.)
 The Old Testament God demanded blood sacrifices and stoning certain sinners to death.
 Our modern society has grown to the point where women have equal legal rights, killing people (even children) for having the wrong religion is no longer justifiable homicide, and we shudder at the thought of killing farm animals to sprinkle the blood on our clothes.
 Yet, God the Father of Jesus is described as demanding this, and coincidentally He somehow matches the same blood-thisty outlook of humanity of the bronze age.
 Is it maybe because that's all we could imagine and envision back then?
 Even some hundred years ago it was okay for royalty to murder their relatives to consolidate power.
 Thousands of years ago it was even worse.
 Just look at what passed for entertainment in Rome - slaughtering animals and people for fun.
 The gods of the ancient years reflected the same quick willingness to kill and punish as our ancestors did.
 Could it be humanity was so stuck in darkness that, by necessity, even the best God they could imagine was pretty violent and wrathful?
 Spiritual truths are filtered through our own minds and souls - but even the highest minds and souls are still weighed down the darkness of their surrounding societies.
 Is it coincidence some of the most influential men of the Bible were those who sometimes seemed to be more merciful than God (arguing against destroying the Israelites, for example, or negotiating down the number of righteous people needed to be in a city to save it from destruction) - maybe this is a hint that God was actually looking for the merciful to break out of the old modes of thinking?
 Could it be that maybe Jesus jump-started us into a higher mode of existence, one more true to God's real character?
 (But, perhaps, with a couple thousand year delay to get to the point of even (say) deciding women really are equal and capital punishment might actually be controversial?)

 For a moment, let's picture what kind of potential energy Jesus brought to Earth.
 Yes, I'm blending the physics term with spiritual terms.
 I think we all carry potential energy - because we (seriously) all have potential, and all have some kind of driving force behind our births.
 Some of us may only be here a short while, and some may be here a long time and have a great impact.
 Our potential energy become kinetic for the most part.
 But what kind of potential energy would God have?
 Infinite.
 What kind of energy is then unleashed on Earth through a life spent to the utmost, and then a death of grace and forgiveness chosen to unleash maximal energy upon the planet?
 Hmm.
 Infinite?